gpt-engineer-org/gpt-engineer/README.md

 **Run**:
 - Create a new empty folder with a `main_prompt` file in the `projects` folder (or copy the example folder `cp -r projects/example/ projects/my-new-project`)
 - Fill in the `main_prompt` in your new folder
-- Run `python -m gpt_engineer.main my-new-project`
+- Run `python -m gpt_engineer.main projects/my-new-project`
-  - Optionally pass in `true` to delete the working files before running

 **Results**:
 - Check the generated files in projects/my-new-project/workspace